COLLOQUIUM 655

 Zdeněk P. Bažant - Northwestern University, USA

 Born and educated in Prague (Ph.D.
 1963), Zdeněk P. Bažant joined Northwestern University in 1969, where he holds the Walter P. Murphy Professorship since 1990 and the McCormick Institute Professorship since 2002 in the Department of Civil and Environmental Engineering.
-He is the author of various books dealing with stability of structures, fracture and size effect, inelastic analysis, and of several highly cited publications, ranking worldwide no. 1 in civil engineering and no. 2 in engineering across all fields in 2019.
+He is the author of various books dealing with stability of structures, fracture and size effect, inelastic analysis, and of several highly cited publications, ranking worldwide no. 1 in civil engineering and no. 2 in engineering across all fields in 2019 (in Stanford weighted citation survey).
 He is a member of several academies, including the US National Academy of Sciences, US National Academy of Engineering, American Academy of Arts and Sciences, the Royal Society of London, the Austrian Academy of Sciences, and the Italian National Academy dei Lincei.
-Among his awards and honors, he received the Prager Medal in 1996, the von Karman Medal in 2005, the Timoshenko Medal in 2009, the ASME Medal in 2017, and he holds seven honorary doctoral degrees.
+Among his awards and honors, he received the Prager Medal in 1996, the von Karman Medal in 2005, the Timoshenko Medal in 2009, the ASME Medal in 2017, and he holds nine honorary doctoral degrees.

-Gerhard A. Holzapfel - Graz University of Technology, Austria and Norwegian University of Science and Technology (NTNU), Norway
+Gerhard A. Holzapfel - Graz University of Technology, Austria

 Invited Speakers